Caguas, Puerto Rico

 Caguas (/es/, /es/) is a city and municipality in central eastern Puerto Rico.
 Located in the eponymous Caguas Valley between the Sierra de Cayey and Sierra de Luquillo of the Central Mountain Range, it is bordered by San Juan and Trujillo Alto to the north, Gurabo and San Lorenzo to the west, Aguas Buenas, Cidra and Cayey to the east, and Patillas to the south.
 With a population of 127,244 as of the 2020 census, Caguas is the fifth most populated municipality in the archipelago and island and a principal city of the San Juan metropolitan area.

-Since 2009, Caguas is the only municipality in Puerto Rico recognized as a Tree City USA by the Arbor Day Foundation.
+Since 2009, Caguas had the distinction of being the only municipality in Puerto Rico recognized as a Tree City USA by the Arbor Day Foundation, until 2026, when the municipality of Vega Baja was announced as the second in the island to receive it.

 Etymology and nicknames

 Caguas, originally founded as San Sebastián del Piñal de Caguax, is named after the local Taino chieftain Caguax, who at the time of the Spanish arrival in 1493 was cacique of the yucayeque and region of Turabo.
-The name Caguax itself might be related to the Taino word for snail or slug: ‘cagua’, similar to other Arawakan and Cariban proper names such as Cagua in Venezuela (from the Cumanagoto word cahigua).
+The name Caguax itself might be related to the Taino word for snail or slug: 'cagua', similar to other Arawakan and Cariban proper names such as Cagua in Venezuela (from the Cumanagoto word cahigua).

 Caguas is nicknamed "Valley of the Turabo" (Valle del Turabo) in reference to the former cacicazgo and yucayeque led by Caguax.
 The Turabo River is also named after this geopolitical toponym.
-Other nicknames for Caguas include “the Criollo city” (La Ciudad Criolla) and “the Cradle of Trovadores” (La Cuna de los Trovadores).
-The city is often known as the “center and heart of Puerto Rico” (Centro y corazón de Puerto Rico) for its geographical location, and one of its municipal anthems bears the same.
-In recent years the municipality has also been referred to as “the new Caguas country” or “the new land of Caguas” (El nuevo país de Caguas) by the media and the former mayor William Miranda Marín.
+Other nicknames for Caguas include "the Criollo city" (La Ciudad Criolla) and "the Cradle of Trovadores" (La Cuna de los Trovadores).
+The city is often known as the "center and heart of Puerto Rico" (Centro y corazón de Puerto Rico) for its geographical location, and one of its municipal anthems bears the same.
+In recent years the municipality has also been referred to as "the new Caguas country" or "the new land of Caguas" (El nuevo país de Caguas) by the media and the former mayor William Miranda Marín.